galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 > 7. Select the extracted table as its input, and filter over the target column
 >
 >    > ### {% icon question %} Questions
->    > Which conditional expression has to be set to filter all records on the selected column?
+>    > 1.
+Which conditional expression has to be set to filter all records on the selected column?
->    > WHat happened to the records in the original table?
+>    > 2.
+What happened to the records in the original table?
 >    >
 >    > <details>
 >    > <summary>Click to view the answers</summary>